About

 I then used Micron technical pens to ink the lines.
 Next I would add fields of solid grey and black using Prismacolor markers (the since-discontinued “Tria” line, now the “Premier” markers).
 Then I would add extra shading using that same mechanical pencil.
 White lines were applied using various gel pens.

 I can recommend this technique to nobody.
 It produces beautiful-looking pages in real life and on-screen, but it’s expensive to reprint all those subtle greys, and while the thin printer paper allowed for the markers to look very creamy and act like ink washes or watercolor, it also makes for some very frail pages!
+Teasing line-quality of stiff technical pens like Microns also caused no shortage of hand pain.
+If you’re looking to create a similar line for your own comic, I recommend the Faber Castell PITT Artist pen line, especially the Fine Tip (F).

 Do you make a living doing this?